LiuYuancheng/Deepseek_Local_LATA/Articles/2_ShareLocalDeepSeekService/readme.md

-By implementing this web wrapper, users gain secure, controlled access to DeepSeek models through a user-friendly interface, suitable for both web-based and programmatic interaction.
-This article provides an overview of the Flask wrapper, explores practical use case scenarios, and explains how to configure Ollama to expose the service for LLM API calls effectively.
+By implementing this web wrapper, users gain secure, controlled access to DeepSeek-R1 models through a user-friendly interface, suitable for both web-based and programmatic interaction.